vovoid/lunasky-vovoid-com-staging/_posts/2017-05-20-looking-ahead.md

 When we realized we were not happy, and we cut most marketing.
 To the users who despite this have enjoyed the game - thank you, we hope you will like the upcoming update which you will receive by just owning the game on Steam.

+<h2>Future focus</h2>
-So, the areas we have decided to focus on are these:
+So, the areas we have decided to focus on are:
 <ul>
     <li>Luna's design - what she looks like</li>
     <li>The intro</li>